 Traffic channel: A "traffic channel" is a logical channel which carries user information.

+Transfer Learning: A machine learning technique where the knowledge acquired from training one or more AI/ML models is leveraged to enhance the performance or accelerate the training of another AI/ML model.

 Transit delay: A parameter describing service speed.
 The time difference between the instant at which the first bit of a protocol data unit (PDU) crosses one designated boundary (reference point), and the instant at which the last bit of the PDU crosses a second designated boundary (source: ITU-T I.113).

 Transmission bandwidth: Bandwidth of an instantaneous transmission from a UE or BS, measured in Resource Block units.